yodertv/Reminders/doc/README.md

 - Support addvertisments.
 - Add a print feature.

-### Version 0.5.2 (10.22.2016)
+### Version 0.5.2 (10.29.2016)
 - Need to calculate number of rows visible and scroll to add index if possible.
 Use varible.
 - Check on angular version.
 Angular home page demos use 1.5.8.
 - Footer size changes between pages and based on content size.
+Use function to simplify code.
 - Move text input filed to end of list until end of list is obscured.
 Then dock in the footer as it does now.
 Should fix Bug(#42).
 - Refactored file names to reflect the new use case of list instead of history.
 Eliminated one partial html file.